THE JUNE LETTER

 Adaptive Sports Iowa A few years back, we formed a partnership with the most inspiring team on RAGBRAI, Adaptive Sports Iowa.
 These guys and girls in blue are riding RAGBRAI in spite of challenges like visual impairment, loss of a limb, or brain injury.
 ASI provides athletes with volunteer co-pilots and some auxiliary services to enable them to participate in RAGBRAI and other athletic events.

-On Wednesday evening in Newton, the entire Adaptive Sports Iowa team will be our guests for dinner.
-We have wonderful music on stage that night, but during a break, we’ll introduce the ASI team and ask them to say a few words about their mission and their RAGBRAI experience.
+On Tuesday evening in Indianola, the entire Adaptive Sports Iowa team will be our guests for dinner.
+(They’re sharing our campsite too—sleeping inside the YMCA.)
+We have wonderful music on stage that night, and during a break, we’ll introduce the ASI team and ask them to say a few words about their mission and their RAGBRAI experience.
 We encourage you to reach out and meet a member, visit with him or her.

 You will have the opportunity to make a donation to Adaptive Sports Iowa, but we are also excited about other results of our partnership.
 On the road, when you see these guys and girls in blue, give them a shout out from Pork Belly Ventures.
 And prepare to be encouraged and inspired by their strength and their gratitude.
 They are our heroes, and they’ll be yours, too.